24| Sengoku Period Tanto (戦国時代短刀)

 24 jizo-boshi Keri-yoru

-Ji-hada ( 地肌: Area between shinogi and tempered area)————-Mokume (wood burl) mixed with Masame (straght grain). often shows Masame in the Shinogi area.
-Sometimes, Mokume stands out.
+Ji-hada (地肌: the area between shinogi and the tempered area)————Mokume (wood burl) mixed with masame (straight grain).
+It often shows masame in the shinogi area.
+Sometimes, mokume stands out.

-Mino-Den———Magoroku Kanemoto (孫六兼元) Izuminokami Knesada (和泉守兼定) Bizen-Den ——Yosozaemon Sukesada (興三左衛門祐定) Norimitu (則光) Tadamitu(忠光)
+Mino-Den———Magoroku Kanemoto (孫六兼元) Izuminokami Kanesada (和泉守兼定) Bizen-Den —-Yosozaemon Sukesada (興三左衛門祐定) Norimitsu (則光) Tadamitu(忠光)